 Legislation sets out what types of requirements can and cannot be applied to claimants.
 Within these parameters, the actual requirements imposed and support available must be flexible and tailored.
+See work-related requirements and the labour market regimes.

 There are times where the claimant's circumstances are such that both work search and work availability requirements must be switched off completely for a period of time.